connorjs/nx-polyglot-example/README.md

 The `codegen` target generates code from an already available source.

-By default, it has no dependencies **including no dependency on dependent projects**.
-This zero-default-dependencies rule exists purely as a build optimization for parallelism.
 Projects should define their own dependencies for `codegen` as needed.
 (For example, copying files or requiring a dependant project’s `codegen` or `build`.)